MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 * **Operation ID** - A unique identifier assigned to an individual operation.

+* **Smoothing start** - The time smoothing started for the operation.

+* **Smoothing end** - The time smoothing ended for the operation.

-## Background Operations
+## Background operations for timerange

 A table showing every background operation that contributed CU usage to the viewed timepoint.
 Every background operation that completed in the prior 24 hours (defined as a 2,880 x 30 second timepoint window), contributes a small portion of its total usage to the CU value.
 This means that a background operation that completed the previous day can contribute some CU activity to determine if the capacity is in overload.
 For more information see [performance smoothing](/power-bi/enterprise/service-premium-smoothing).

 All the columns in the background operations table are similar to the ones in the [interactive operations](#interactive-operations) table.
-However, the background operations table doesn't have a *users* column.

-## Burndown table
+## Burndown table for timerange

 A table showing the *add*, *burndown* and *cumulative* percent by experiences, for the last 30 seconds.

 * **Experience** - The name of the experience.

-* **Add %** - The percentage of carryforward added compared to the capacity, for the last 30 seconds.
+* **Add %** - The percentage of carryforward added compared to the capacity, for a 30 seconds window.

-* **Burndown %** - The percentage of carryforward burndown compared to the capacity, for the last 30 seconds.
+* **Burndown %** - The percentage of carryforward burndown compared to the capacity, for a 30 seconds window.

-* **Cumulative %** - The percentage of cumulative carryforward compared to the capacity, for the last 30 seconds.
+* **Cumulative %** - The percentage of cumulative carryforward compared to the capacity, for a 30 seconds window.

 ## Overages

 You can change the overages visual scale to display 10 minutes, 60 minutes and 24 hours.
 Carryforward only takes into account billable operations.